mattmcspirit/hybridworkshop/steps/1_DeployAzureVM.md

 In this guide, you'll walk through the steps to stand up an Azure Stack HCI 20H2 and AKS on Azure Stack HCI infrastructure.
 At a high level, this will consist of the following:

-* Deploy an Azure VM, running Windows Server 2019, to act as your main Hyper-V host - this will be automatically configured with the relevant roles and features needed for your evaluation, download all required binaries, and deploy 2 Azure Stack HCI 20H2 nodes.
+* Deploy an Azure VM, running Windows Server 2019, to act as your main Hyper-V host - this will be automatically configured with the relevant roles and features needed for your workshop, download all required binaries, and deploy 2 Azure Stack HCI 20H2 nodes.
 * Deploy the AKS on Azure Stack HCI management cluster
 * Deploy the AKS on Azure Stack HCI target clusters, for running workloads